gerice92/TESI/README.md

 > Source: classifier/word\_classifier.py

 Evaluate and train classifiers for different feature extraction setups, generating a file that can be imported from Python as a ready-to-use classifier.
 This way, the classifier is trained only once and it can be used from other programs as long as the input conforms to its expectations.
-This trained complex word classifier will be used in **step 3**.
+This trained complex word classifier will be used in **step 2**.

 ### Step 1: Crawl web articles

 > Source: crawler/

 Extract plain text from HTML articles on the web, as well as other elements that help keeping the site's experience (e.g. images, styles).
-Plain text goes directly to **step 2** to be processed, other elements go to **step 6** as there is no need to transform or process them.
+Plain text (split into sentences) goes directly to **step 2** to be processed, other elements go to **step 4** as there is no need to transform or process them.

-### Step 2: Turn plain text into classifier input

-> Source: classifier/input\_translator.py

-Create input from plain text that satisfies the complex word classifier requirements.
-Some examples that demonstrate the format expected for the classifier can be found at *classifier/data/wiki\_train\_1.tsv*.
-This step acts as a translator between **step 1**'s output and **step 3**'s input

-### Step 3: Classify words as complex or simple
+### Step 2: Classify words as complex or simple

 > Source: classifier/word\_classifier.py

-Use the trained complex word classifier to add a class to each sample provided as input.
-This class can be either *complex* or *simple*.
+Use the trained complex word classifier with a sentence as input and return a list of complex words on the sentence.

-### Step 4: Turn classifier output into plain text

-> Source: classifier/output\_translator.py

-Create plain text from classifier output and prepare a list of complex words that need to be replaced.

-### Step 5: Find simple synonyms for complex words
+### Step 3: Find simple synonyms for complex words

 > Source: synonyms/synonym\_replace.py

-From **step 4's** output (plain text + list of complex words), map each complex word with a simple synonym and then replace each occurrence in the plain text.
+From a sentence, a list of complex words and their respective start and end positions in the sentence, map each complex word with a simple synonym and then replace each occurrence in the sentence.

-### Step 6: Generate and open accesible web page
+### Step 4: Generate and open accesible web page

 > Source: web/web\_generator.py, web/web\_launcher.py